 There is an exception for workers who have an element of their working time pre-determined, but otherwise decide how long they actually work.

-- The specific characteristics of the activity are such that, without being required o do so by the employer;
+the specific characteristics of the activity are such that, without being required o do so by the employer

-- the worker may also do work [in addition to that which is measured or pre-determined] the duration of which is not measured or pre-determined or can be determined by the worker himself.
+the worker may also do work (in addition to that which is measured or pre-determined) the duration of which is not measured or pre-determined or can be determined by the worker himself

 Any time spent on such additional work will not count as working time towards the weekly working time or night work limits.
-Simply put, additional hours which the worker chooses to do without being required to by his employer do not count as working time; therefore, this exception is restricted to those that have the capacity to choose how long they work.
+Simply put, additional hours that the worker chooses to do without being required to by his or her employer do not count as working time; therefore, this exception is restricted to those that have the capacity to choose how long they work.
 The key factor for this exception is worker choice without detriment.

 Some or none of a worker's working time may meet the test.
 Any working time that does meet it will not count towards the 48-hour weekly working time limit or the night work limits.